-If you encounter difficulties running the License wizard, try this alternate method:
+If you encounter difficulties running the License wizard, or the License wizard is not available, try this alternate method:

 - 1. Generate a unique ID of the device where you will install software, as follows: - a) Click on the License Manager icon on the Windows Desktop.

-The SabreTooth License Manager opens.

-- b) Choose File | Generate Unique Id the License Manager. - c) Click Copy to clipboard to copy the generated ID, and OK to exit. - 2.
-Prepare an email that includes the following information:

-- Customer Name

-- Customer Email

-- Sales Order Number

-- Unique ID of the device where you will install software.

-- 3. Send the email to K2License@grassvalley.com.
+The SabreTooth License Manager opens. - b) Choose File I Generate Unique Id the License Manager. - c) Click Copy to clipboard to copy the generated ID, and OK to exit. - 2.
+Prepare an email that includes the following information: - Customer Name - Customer Email - Sales Order Number - Unique ID of the device where you will install software. - 3.
+Send the email to K2License@grassvalley.com.